TGA-Stock/NewBlack/Task2_converted.md

 ## Copying properties to parents

-### Overview

 On an e-commerce site overview page, you typically want to display color or style-level products instead of size-level products.
-However, you still want to provide filters on available colors and sizes.
+However, you might want to provide filters on available colors and sizes.
 This data is often not present at the style or color level unless explicitly provided.

 Using the `ProductPropertyType` called `CopyToParentProductPropertyTypeID`you can refer to the ID of another property whose value will be copied to its parent.